 Career Ambassadors are students with a diverse range of majors, campus involvement, and backgrounds who act as paraprofessionals for students across all majors.
-In addition to the development of strong coaching skills, Career Ambassadors help organize events, including the annual Alumni Networking Dinner, career fairs, and workshops.
+In addition to the development of strong coaching skills, Career Ambassadors help organize events, including the annual Aspire Conference, career fairs, and workshops.

 Tessa Mugenya ’21

 Major: Geoscience, minor in Women’s & Gender Studies

 Involvement on campus: Black Student Union, United Women of Color and Advocates for Social Change

 #iAspire to become: A runway model who is actively involved in social justice movements pertaining to gender equality, women’s rights and children’s rights

 Best part about working in The Aspire Center: The resume reviews that I thoroughly enjoy.
 I get to meet with different students and help them bring out their experiences in ways that improve their chances of getting jobs and internships which fills my heart with joy.
 I also enjoy learning about career development and having a foothold in real-world job experience by working in the office, which is an opportunity not a lot of people have while in college

 Involvement on campus: NDEO, Away From The Mirror, Kiss Me, Kate